EdmundLeex/photogrify.me/README.md

 * [Details][phase_1]
 [phase_1]: ./docs/impl_details/phase_1.md

-### Phase 2: MVP Frontend Flux 1, Pictures CRUD (2 days)
+### Phase 2: MVP Frontend Flux 1, Albums CRUD (2 days)
-In phase 2, an unstyled picture index page must be finished with basic layout structure.
-User should be able to navigate through a list of pictures, and perform basic CRUD actions (including complex text style).
+In phase 2, an unstyled albums index page must be finished with basic layout structure.
+User should be able to navigate through a list of albums, add title, description, and perform basic CRUD actions.
 At this stage, new user will be provided a default album.

 * [Details][phase_2]